The Use of Beer as a Galactagogue, historically and today

 Forgotten Galactagogue – Simmer that Thistle

 Does this information intrigue you?
 If yes, you will enjoy my book A Mother’s Garden of Galactagogues, available now on amazon.
-It is full of planting info but also full of rare dietary suggestions and information for pregnant and breastfeeding mothers.
+It is full of planting info plus information for pregnant and breastfeeding mothers.

 [iii] Geraci, Anna & Polizzano, Vincenza & Schicchi, Rosario.
 (2018).
 Ethnobotanical uses of wild taxa as galactagogues in Sicily (Italy).
 Acta Societatis Botanicorum Poloniae.
 87. 10.5586/asbp.3580.